Goshin/VoodooWMI/README.md

 ### Installation

-1. Install the kernel extension `TongfangKeyboardUtility.kext`.
+1. Install the kernel extension `VoodooWMI.kext` and `VoodooWMIHotkey.kext`.
-3. Install the OSD daemon with `install_daemon.sh`.
+2. Install the OSD daemon with `install_daemon.sh`.

+### Add a hotkey scheme

+The hotkey implementation is platform-specific. `VoodooWMIHotkey.kext` has a default hotkey scheme for Tongfang ODM model that might not work for you.
+You can easily add a hotkey scheme for your laptop model in `VoodooWMIHotkey.kext/Contents/info.plist`, check out the tutorial in wiki pages.

 ## Credits